Cities: Skylines: Sales

-Cities: Skylines has been Paradox's best-selling published title: within 24 hours, 250,000 copies had been sold; within a week, 500,000 copies; within a month, one million copies; and on its first anniversary, the game had reached two million copies sold.
+Cities: Skylines has been Paradox's best-selling game.
+Within 24 hours, 250,000 copies had been sold; within a week, 500,000 copies; within a month, one million copies; and on its first anniversary, the game had reached two million copies sold.
 By its second anniversary, the game had reached 3.5 million sales.
 In March 2018, it was revealed that the game had sold more than five million copies on the PC platform alone.
 On the game's fourth anniversary in March 2019, Colossal Order announced that Cities: Skylines had surpassed six million units sold across all platforms.
 In June 2022, it was announced that the game had sold 12 million copies on all platforms.
 It is the best-selling Finnish-developed game to date.

+Research

+Research has examined using Cities: Skylines as a potential teaching tool for many different academic subjects, including real estate, environmental science, urban planning, and even news and journalism.

+The marketing behind the game also encouraged people to view it as an educational tool in part through its video series "city builders", which also promoted Justin Roczniak's educational series, which uses Cities: Skylines as visual aid.

+Downloadable content

+Cities: Skylines has received several paid and free downloadable content packs since its release in 2015, and multiple types of content packs have been released: expansion packs, cosmetic packs, content creator packs, flavour packs, music packs, and map packs.
+Downloadable content for the game was previously developed and released for the PC versions of the game first before being released on consoles a few months later.
+Newer DLC has since been released simultaneously on both PC and consoles.